-Rising damp results from the failure of an existing damp proof course (DPC), bridging of the DPC due to raised external ground levels, or, in older properties, the absence of a DPC.
-The results are staining to the decorative coverings, blown plaster, peeling paintwork and wallpaper and a risk of rot to joists and floorboards in direct contact with damp masonry.
+Rising damp occurs where there is a compromised damp proof course (DPC).
+This can be as a result of bridging of the DPC due to raised external ground levels for example.
+The results are spoiling to the decorative coverings.
+There is also a risk of rot to joists and floorboards in direct contact with damp masonry.

-We use a blend of silane and siloxanes for injection into the mortar bed which cures to form a water repellent.
-A membrane system is installed on the walls which are then drylined and plastered.
+For the treatment of rising damp we use a blend of silane and siloxanes for injection into the mortar bed.
+This cures to form a water repellent.
+We install a membrane system on the walls which are then drylined and plastered.

 All of our damp proof course work is carried out in accordance with British Standard “Code of Practice for Diagnosis of Rising Damp in Walls of Buildings and Installation of Chemical Damp Proof Courses” BS6576: 2005

-Our remedial treatment system provides a dry surface ready for decoration within 7-10 days of treatment.
-We offer a ten year guarantee for our rising damp work as well as an insurance backed guarantee via GPI Insurance.
+Our remedial membrane system provides a dry surface ready for decoration within 7-10 days of treatment.
+We offer ten year guarantees for our rising damp treatment as well as insurance backed guarantees via QANW.

 Penetrating damp is moisture which enters a property through the building fabric.
 This can result from a variety of causes.
 The most common of these include blocked or broken gutters, leaking pipes, missing roof tiles or weathered brickwork.